The Best Tips & Tricks on Alexa Smart Home Devices

 1) Start Simple: Hit The Lights With Alexa

 If you want an easy entry point to integrating your digital assistant with your smart home, why not get Alexa to turn your lights on and off?
+It’s one of the coolest and simple ones to connect your alexa smart home devices.

 Luckily, that’s easily accomplished.
 Enable the skill for your particular smart light than say, “Alexa, discover devices.”